On compactifications of the SL(2,C) character varieties of punctured surfaces: Compactifications obtained from triangulations

 define the same filtration on $\tn{Sk}_{g,n}$.
-We will denote the inverse of~(\ref{MC=Color}) by $v\lra \mf{m}(v)$, for all $v\in \La$.
 The multi-curve $\mf{m}(v)$ associated to $v\in \La$ is constructed in the following way.
 For each $e\in E$ with $v_e>0$, place $v_e$ parallel line segments orthogonal to $e$, each of them intersecting $e$ at one point; see Figure~\ref{LS_fig}.
 The admissibility condition means there exists a unique way to connect those line segments to one another in each triangle $t$ to make a multi-curve $c$ whose geometric intersection numbers with the edges of the ideal triangles realizes the coloring.
 The number of arcs formed at each angle $\theta$ will be $u_\theta$. \begin{corollary} If $u_\theta\neq 0$ for all $\theta$ adjacent to a puncture $p_i$, then the multi-curve $\mf{m}(v)$ contains the peripheral curve $a_i$ as one of its components. \end{corollary}

 By the identification~(\ref{MC=Color}), the set $\cC(\De)$ of the generators of the monoid $\La$ corresponds to certain set of ``indecomposable curves" on $\Si_{g,n}$ (Note that every multi-curve is decomposable to curves).
 Theorem~\ref{indecomposable_th} in Section~\ref{indecomposable_sec} explicitly characterizes the generating set $\cC(\De)$ as ``barbell trees".
 Often, but not always, $\cC(\De)$ contains the set of peripheral curves $\{a_1,\ldots,a_n\}$.
 Nevertheless, $v(a_1),\ldots,v(a_n)$ are linearly independent and, by Corollary~\ref{interior-point}, since